VileSnack/bjm/README.md

 The root level folders in the repository are:

 * `bjm-angular`: This contains the code for the app, built in Angular.
+Presently the user can:

+** Register new users
+** Log in (note that the password is not required, as this is a work-in-progress).
-Presently the only thing the user can do is register new users, log in, and edit his/her basic profile data.
+** Edit his/her basic profile data.
+** Administrative users can add new industries and delete existing industries.

-* `bjm-api-express`: This contains the code for an API written using Node.js Express.
+* `bjm-api-express`: This contains the code for a RESTful API written using Node.js Express.
 It interfaces the front end with the database.
+At the moment is supports adding, getting, and updating users, and adding, getting, and deleting industries.

 * `bjm-mysql`: This contains SQL scripts for creating the MySQL database used by the web site.
 It is very incomplete.